TedHusted/awake/awake.md/awake.md

 * Both you and the recipient must be online for X-Drop to work.
 * If you feel uncomfortable or unsafe using X-Drop, you can disable it.”

 The presentation swirls and presents a QR code.
-“In addition to X-Drop, you can read Quick Response codes through your device to connect with another party, usually a store or other vendor.
+“In addition to X-Drop, you can read Quick Response codes through your device to connect with another party.
+Common examples are a store or other vendor.
 You can use conventional chat messaging from your device or — now — the X-3000.”

 Julie nodded.
 She had used those codes with her tablet and manual chat.